+Rapporteur Summary: Similar opinions to those expressed in Q19 can be observed in this question, so rapporteur does not suggest any additional proposals to proposal 21.

 For the other cases (i.e. those not identified in Q19), HARQ RTT timer can be configured explicitly to the UE.
 However, the value of the HARQ RTT may differ because the uncertainty depends on different factors, as illustrated in table 1.
 For example, for mode 1, NW delay/scheduling is involved, while in mode 2, the delay/scheduling is fully upto the TX UE.

 Q21) Which of the following factors can be used to determine the value of the SL HARQ RTT timer when it is explicitly configured at the UE?